joolstorrentecalo/gitlab-foss/doc/administration/geo/disaster_recovery/runbooks/planned_failover_multi_node.md

 stage: Systems
 group: Geo
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-ignore_in_report: true
 ---

 WARNING:
-This runbook is an [experiment](../../../../policy/experiment-beta-support.md#experiment).
+This runbook is an [Experiment](../../../../policy/experiment-beta-support.md#experiment).
 For complete, production-ready documentation, see the
 [disaster recovery documentation](../index.md).

 # Disaster Recovery (Geo) promotion runbooks